 A picturesque style that evolved from the Queen Anne style characterized by uniform wall covering of wood shingles, hip or gable roofs with dormer windows, irregular roof line, small paned windows, and no corner boards.
 The style is generally associated with New England.

 Shutter

-An extra closure for a window or door, usually of wood, paneled, and of a pair hinged at the outside jambs.
+An extra closure for a window or door, usually a pair of paneled wood hinged at the outside jambs.

 Sidelight

 One of a pair of narrow windows flanking a door.

 Sill